h2tc-roboticsx/H2TC/README.md

 | depth_accuracy   | The float precision for the unnormalized depth maps.
 The  depth maps are not exported by default until the flag 'npy' is set to `True`.
 Either 'float32' or 'float64'. | float32 |
 | datapath   | The directory of raw data files that needs to specify.   | None |

 You can change the default settings by adding more arguments into your command.
-For example, we do not export the depth `depth.npy` and event `xypt.csv` by default (i.e. `xypt` and `npy` are set `False` by default), as they are time/space-consuming.
+For example, we do not export the depth `depth.npy` and the event `xypt.csv`files by default (i.e. `xypt` and `npy` are set `False` by default), as they are time/space-consuming.
 If you need them, simply attach `--npy` and `--xypt` to the command:

 ```bash
 python src/process.py --datapath target_path/data --npy --xypt